Last updated: June 2026

 In certain circumstances we may share your personal information with:

 Selected third parties that we work with, where necessary for the purposes of delivering to you services that you request from us.
-For example, when you are reference checked, we need to share your information with a third party referencing sub-contractor.
-Where we use such third parties, those third parties are obligated to protect your data in accordance with the prevailing General Data Protection Regulations.
+For example, when you are reference checked, we need to share your information with a third-party referencing sub-contractor.
+Where we use such third parties, those third parties are obligated to protect your data in accordance with the prevailing UK GDPR and Data Protection Act 2018.

 Selected third parties that you consent to our sharing your information with for marketing purposes (such consent will be sought prior to our sharing of this data).